splunk/public-o11y-docs/gdi/opentelemetry/deployments/deployments-chef.rst

      - Description
      - Default value
    * - ``with_signalfx_dotnet_instrumentation``
-     - Whether to install or manage :ref:`auto-instrumentation-dotnet`.
+     - Whether to install or manage automatic discovery for .NET.
 When set to ``true``, the ``signalfx-dotnet-tracing`` MSI package will be downloaded and installed, and the Windows registry will be updated based on other configuration options.
+To learn more, see :ref:`windows-backend-auto-discovery`
      - ``false``
    * - ``signalfx_dotnet_auto_instrumentation_version``
      - Version of the ``signalfx-dotnet-tracing`` MSI package to download and install.